 If there were a museum for male fertility treatments, intracytoplasmic sperm injection (ICSI) would be the pièce de résistance, cast under the brightest spotlight.
 The procedure has become a game-changer for fertility outcomes on Cloudnine and has led to shorter lead times for conception.
-ICSI is designed to work in conjunction with vitro fertilisation (IVF) to offer healthier, faster outcomes.
+ICSI is designed to work in conjunction with In-vitro fertilisation (IVF) to offer healthier, faster outcomes.

 ICSI and IVF go hand in hand, and serve as complementary procedures.
 ICSI is suited for men with poor sperm count, function or delivery.
 It is also helpful for men who experience difficulty ejaculating or have undergone a vasectomy in the past.
 Sometimes, ICSI is elevated through an auxiliary medical procedure called physiological intracytoplasmic sperm injection (PICSI).
 PICSI links into ICSI by identifying the healthiest sperm for injection; by doing so, the odds of fertilisation during IVF treatment significantly rise.